Sienci-Labs/Resources/cnc-fun/the-basics/cnc-cutting-tools.md

 Here is a detailed chart, illustrating how you can get finer detail, with a smaller angle V-bit.
 In these examples, the <span style="color:red;">RED</span> dots represent an exaggerated vector line, while the <span style="color:blue;">BLUE</span> dots show the cut depth.

-This first image shows that using the same depth of cut will produce different cut width, depending on the bit you choose.
+This first image from [Learnyourcnc.com](https://www.learnyourcnc.com/blog/cnc-tip-understanding-vcarving) shows that using the same depth of cut will produce different cut width, depending on the bit you choose.
 A smaller bit is better for vector lines that are close together, to offer more detail.

 ![](/_images/_cnc-fun/_the-basics/_cuttingtools/cnc_ba_cuttingtools_p9-Vcarves1.jpg "learnyourcnc.com"){.aligncenter .size-medium}